krisboyy/Flip-A-Coin/README.md

 [] _Ok man, you create a math function using Gen-AI_ [?] _Do you have an engineering degree?_

-Call it tough love, being old-school or whatever, but I think it's just a jerk-like behaviour.
 Anyway, alright, Steve Jobs.
 I'll do what I can do with my.. wait do I even have an engineering degree?